-8.14.8.11.
+8.11.
 Interpretation

-One of the primary objectives of the Trustthe Harbour Trust, in conserving the heritage values of its lands and opening them up to public access, is to convey their rich natural and cultural heritage in a meaningful, relevant and engaging way to the general public.
+One of the primary objectives of the Harbour Trust, in conserving the heritage values of its lands and opening them up to public access, is to convey their rich natural and cultural heritage in a meaningful, relevant and engaging way to the general public.

-The TrustThe Harbour Trust has prepared is preparing an Interpretation Concept PlanStrategy for the Headland Park which will provides recommendations as to how the Trustthe Harbour Trust can best communicate the significant values of the park site and its setting to the public.
+The Harbour Trust has prepared an Interpretation Strategy for Headland Park which provides recommendations as to how the Harbour Trust can best communicate the significant values of the park and its setting to the public.